General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Numerical examples

-The case considered here to showcase solution \eqref{eq:BestForm} is a $\ang{360}$ flip acrobatic for a change of pitch angle.
-This is achieved by a variation of the pitch torque.
+Following the solution \eqref{eq:OurSolutionLCAP}, one can come up with a closed-form solution to the allocation problem by following Remark 1 and adding linear equality constraints $A_iF_i = 0$ to the actuators, enforcing a fixed azimuth $\beta_i$.
+One can select $A_i = [1,0,0]^T$ for actuator 1 and 3 to produce only thrust in $y^{\boldsymbol{B}}$ and $A_i = [0,1,0]^T$ 2 and 4 only in $x^{\boldsymbol{B}}$.
+By following equations \eqref{eq:Mappa}, Remark 1 and \eqref{eq:MIMatrix}, one can come up with the following extended representation $\tau_d = MF$, $ M \in \mathbb{R}^{6\times12}$.
+By solving \eqref{eq:BestDirection}, we find $K_b$ = $[0, 1, 0,-1,0, 0,0, -1, 0,1,0, 0]^T$.
+The simulation scenario considered here to showcase solution \eqref{eq:OurSolutionLCAP} is a rapid change of pitch torque requested by a human operator using a RC controller.
 The same smoothing function $b(\tau_d)$ as for the USV example is used with the following parameters : $k_a$ = 0.1, $k_b$ = 1, $\varepsilon_2$ = 3.
-To observe the effect of our solution, let us analyse the evolution of the elevation angles in function the requested pitch torque $\tau_y$ from -10Nm to 10Nm.\\
+To observe the effect of our solution, let us analyse the evolution of the elevation angles in function the requested pitch torque $\tau_y$ from -4Nm to 4Nm.

-As illustrated in Figure \ref{fig:QDSmooth}, the application of the smoothing action induces continuous variation in all tilting angles over time.
-One can see how the smoothing action presents 2 maxima, which occurs whenever one elevation reference presents a discontinuity.
+As illustrated in Figure \ref{fig:UAV:QDSmooth}, acting along the nullspace induces continuous variation in all tilting angles over time.
+We can observe a constant action due to constant gravity compensation.
+Moreover, we can see that nullspace thrust presents 2 maxima, which occurs whenever one elevation reference presents a discontinuity.
 The closer to the discontinuity, the bigger the smoothing action becomes.
-This discontinuity occurs whenever the pilot or the controller would request a pitch torque above half the weight of the UAV, which would require to produce not anymore only a force difference to produce the torque but to exploit the force opposition.
-This action along the null space is the key to provide Lipschitz continuity of allocated angles at all times.
-By computing the upper bound of the Lipschitz constants for the $m$ actuator orientations, we obtain a value of $2.7893 \frac{rad}{Nm}$.
-In the considered example, the observed rate of change of their references is $1.6636 \frac{rad}{Nm}$.
+With the weight $w$ of the UAV being equal to $9.81 N$, these discontinuities occur whenever the pilot or the controller would request a pitch torque above $\frac{wl}{2}$, which would require to not anymore only produce a force difference to produce the torque but to exploit the force opposition.
+This action along the nullspace is the key to provide Lipschitz continuity of allocated angles at all times and therefore preserving overactuation.
+By computing the biggest upper bound of the $m$ Lipschitz constants $L$ for the $m$ actuator orientations, we obtain a value of $2.6834 \frac{rad}{Nm}$.